JeffKoMS/az204-import/index.md

 ---
-title: Online Hosted Instructions
+title: Microsoft Azure developer exercises
 permalink: index.html
 layout: home
 ---

-# Exercises
+# Develop solutions for Microsoft Azure

 The following exercises are designed to provide you with a hands-on learning experience in which you’ll explore common tasks that developers do when developing and deploying solutions to Microsoft Azure.